odedigo/node-secured-api/README.md

 ### Logout
 You can issue a GET logout request to the `/api/logout` URI.
 To access the API again, you'd need to re-authenticate.

+*Note* that JWT does not support logging out (except for a token timeout).
+When requested to logout, the application replaces the user's token in the DB with an "Invalid" value so that subsequent calls will not be able to find a matching user.

 # API responses
 Upon success, the API responds with a `2xx` response.
 There are 2 types of responses:
 1. A Json with data